-(7) In June 2006, the Company concluded an agreement to acquire, over a two-year period, prospecting and exploration licences in the Republic of Mali for US\$245,000.
+(7) In June 2006, the Company concluded an agreement to acquire, over a two-year period, prospecting an exploration licences in the Republic of Mali for US\$245,000.
 On January 2008, the Company concluded a new agreement specifying that it would instead acquire 93% of the undivided interest of the property.
 The balance of the acquisition of US\$125,000 was settled in full during 2008.
-During the month of May 2011, the Company proceeded with the acquisition of the remaining 7% undivided interest for a total cash consideration of \$153,192.